byuflowlab/FLOWUnsteady/docs/src/tutorials/getting-started.md

 # Running The Examples

-In order to test that all FLOWUnsteady and all dependencies were successfully installed, try running some of the examples under [`FLOWUnsteady/examples/`](https://github.com/byuflowlab/FLOWUnsteady/blob/master/examples/) (the outputs of some of the examples are shown in this notebook: [`docs/resources/examples.ipynb`](https://nbviewer.jupyter.org/github/byuflowlab/FLOWUnsteady/blob/master/docs/resources/examples.ipynb)).
+In order to test that FLOWUnsteady and all dependencies were successfully installed, try running some of the examples under [`FLOWUnsteady/examples/`](https://github.com/byuflowlab/FLOWUnsteady/blob/master/examples/) (the outputs of some of the examples are shown in this notebook: [`docs/resources/examples.ipynb`](https://nbviewer.jupyter.org/github/byuflowlab/FLOWUnsteady/blob/master/docs/resources/examples.ipynb)).

-For instance, you can run the tandem heaving wing example, through the following commands in the Julia REPL:
+For instance, you can run the tandem heaving wing example through the following commands in the Julia REPL:

 ```julia
 import FLOWUnsteady

 # Path to examples folder